spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/00-create-app-profile.md

 # Create an App Profile

 You can create as many App Profiles as needed to fit various types of workloads on your Palette Virtual Clusters.
 Each App Profile can contain multiple services, also called layers in the App Profile stack.
-In addition, you can create multiple versions of an App Profile.
+You can also create multiple versions of an App Profile.
 For more information, visit [App Profile Versioning](/devx/app-profile/versioning-app-profile).

+Use the following steps to create an App Profile.

 # Prerequisites